lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 ## Conclusion

-CSP is a simple, really powerful and time-tested way of dealing with asynchronous programming.
-Using it as an application framework was very rewarding.
-The architecture is very robust, and seems to scale well.
+CSP is a simple, powerful and time-tested way of dealing with asynchronous programming.
+Using it as an application framework is very rewarding.
+The architecture is robust, and seems to scale well.
 I'm certainly going to use it in other projects, and I encourage everyone to try it!

 ## Next Steps

-I want to battle test it in a bigger project, to really get a sense of how it will behave.
+I'd like to battle test the framework within a bigger project, to really get a sense of how it will behave.

 Most client-side application demands could be translated as an update or complex action, at least the ones triggered by the user.
 But some could be implemented as ever running processes, initiated in the `start` function.
 For instance, a simple router could be written as: